avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-template-list.md

 ## Description

-Use this command to retrieve a complete list of Autoscaling Templates provisioned under your account.
+Use this command to retrieve a complete list of VM Autoscaling Templates provisioned under your account.

 ## Options